 The trial is anticipated to last approximately 6-8 weeks.

 Kershaw, Cook & Talley PC

 We are product liability lawyers based in Sacramento, CA serving clients nationwide.

 Happy with our updates?
 Please take a moment to review your experience with us.
-Your feedback not only helps us but also helps other potential clients.
 Thank you!